USS Solar

 USS Solar (DE-221) (pronounced sō-lär), a Buckley-class destroyer escort of the United States Navy, was named in honor of Boatswain's Mate First Class Adolfo Solar (1900–1941), who was killed in action during the Japanese attack on Pearl Harbor on 7 December 1941.

 Solar was laid down on 22 February 1943, by the Philadelphia Navy Yard; launched on 29 May 1943, sponsored by Mrs. Regina Solar; and commissioned at Philadelphia on 15 February 1944.
 The ship was destroyed by an accidental explosion on 30 April 1946.

 Naming

-The ship was named after Adolfo Solar, who was born on 8 May 1900 in San Antonio, Tex.
+The ship was named after Adolfo Solar, who was born on 8 May 1900 in San Antonio, Texas.
 On 1 June 1922, he enlisted in the Navy as a seaman second class at Houston, Texas, and he served four consecutive enlistments on the battleship New Mexico before signing up for a fifth time and serving aboard the battleship Nevada.

 Boatswain's Mate First Class Solar was on board the Nevada on the morning of 7 December 1941 when the Japanese attacked Pearl Harbor.
 He was credited with "... the early opening of fire by antiaircraft battery of the USS Nevada prior to the arrival of the battery officers at their stations, and thereafter controlling his gun in an outstanding manner until killed by shell fragments."
 He was posthumously commended by the Secretary of the Navy.